starofrainnight/docker-mysql4/README.md

 ## Acknowledgement

-There are similar projects in docker-hub (Search by the keyword "mysql4"), mostly forked from ​[Thomas Dressler's mysql4 docker project](https://github.com/Tommi2Day/mysql4) .
+There are similar projects in docker-hub (Search by the keyword "mysql4"), mostly forked from [Thomas Dressler's mysql4 docker project](https://github.com/Tommi2Day/mysql4) .

 This project also inspired by his project, thanks!